Turning is the essential soul-behavior we are all learning if we are still growing in faith and spiritual capacity.

 To turn, turn will be our delight,

-Till by turning, turning we come ’round right. — Shaker song written and composed in 1848, generally attributed to Elder Joseph Brackett from Alfred Shaker Village.
+Till by turning, turning we come ’round right. — a Shaker song written and composed in 1848, generally attributed to Elder Joseph Brackett from Alfred Shaker Village.

 [Judy Collins sings it] [Aaron Copeland dramatizes it]